dyhes/zulip/docs/development/remote.md

 #### Next steps

-Next, read the following to learn more about developing for Zulip:
+Next, read the following to learn more about developing for Aloha:

 - [Git & GitHub guide][rtd-git-guide]
 - [Using the development environment][rtd-using-dev-env]